 What is Bootstrap?

-Bootstrap is a powerful front-end development library that includes pre-built HTML, CSS and JS components for building mobile-first responsive websites of all sizes and complexity.
-With Bootstrap, you get ready to use responsive themes and templates as a starting point for your web project.
+Bootstrap is a powerful front-end development library created by former Twitter employees Mark Otto and Jacob Thornton that includes pre-built HTML, CSS and JS components for building mobile-first responsive websites of all sizes and complexity.
+Bootstrap essentially helps save developers loads of time writing CSS and HTML by providing free templates as a starting point for your web project.

 Why use Bootstrap?

 Web application development is all about consuming and publishing information.
 The consumption, in particular, should be as easily digestible as possible.
 That means your information should be accessible on any device.
 In a visually appealing and balanced way.

 Bootstrap’s easy-to-understand, flexible grid system, as well as the vast Bootstrap library of plug-in components, means that you can create a functional, responsive website in a short space of time.
 Bootstrap is built on the concept of mobile-first development, so your content will scale perfectly to a mobile device without you needing to do too much.
 You can then decide what components should be visible or how the content should adjust as the screen size changes.
 Right out of the box, you can get a project off the ground very quickly.

 With a bit of CSS know-how, all Bootstrap visual elements are customisable.
 This means that even using the off-the-shelf Bootstrap components, your site can still look original.
 You can re-design the buttons, modals, navigation bars, links and menus, and many larger organisations do this to personalise the user experience.
 The website for Forbes India uses vanilla Bootstrap.
 Even the main Forbes website uses a customised version of Bootstrap 3.
 So, with some clever work, a Bootstrap project doesn’t need to look like a Bootstrap project.